RavensbourneWebMedia/UX-design/README.md

 # Assessment criteria

-Your final mark will be based on:
+Your final grade will be based on:

 * [75% project](#project)
 * [25% blog](#blog)